WICG/aom/explainer.md

   native `accessibilityPerformEscape()` handler.

-#### New InputEvent types
+#### Speculative: New InputEvent types

-Note: This section is now obsolete, as there is no immediate plan to include InputEvents for Assistive Technology Actions.
+Note: This section is speculative, as there is now no immediate plan to include InputEvents for Assistive Technology Actions.

 We will also add some new [`InputEvent`](https://www.w3.org/TR/uievents/#inputevent) types: